gordonrankine/get-win10info/README.md

 #### ReportOnly

-This mode will generate a word report from a specified xml file that was created in either GatherAndReport or ReportOnly mode.
+This mode will generate a word report from a specified xml file that was created in either GatherAndReport or GatherOnly mode.
 When using this mode the -xmlReport parameter must be used.
 When using -xmlReport specify the location of the xml file created previously.
 This mode can also be used with the -reportMode parameter as mentioned above.

 ## Parameters